eren9677/Network-Anomaly-Detection/current_usage.md

 ## !!
 I need to delete the pcap files before uploding this repository to the github because pcap file is too big for github(approximately = 700mb of data).

+You should have directory named pcap-files in this project's folder.

 ### turning PCAP file to csv for ml

 this code snippet turns given pcap file to 7 features.